amaya-loves-tea/typescript-library-starter/README.md

 The default CI pipeline starts off with validating your code by running tests.

-If Travis is pleased it will then publish your build to [npm](https://www.npmjs.com/) as well as supporting artifacts, documentation and code coverage, to their respective resources.
+If Travis is pleased it will then publish your artifacts and finally your build to [npm](https://www.npmjs.com/) using [semantic release](https://github.com/semantic-release/semantic-release).

+You will need to add some environment variables to travis to enable semantic releases, see their docs for more on getting started.

-You can change the CI pipeline by configuring the `.travis.yml` file.
+You can change the CI pipeline by configuring the `.travis.yml` file and the release options by configuring `.releaserc.json`.

+## Greenkeeper

+[Greenkeeper](https://greenkeeper.io/) is a service that will keep your dependencies up to date to avoid dependency related issues.

+Make sure to enable this service on your repository for peace of mind.

 ## Special Sauce